Sydney-Informatics-Hub/ONT-bacpac-nf/docs/getting-started.md

 ### Putting it together

 A typical run might look like the following.
-Assuming a run on gadi, with a pre-downloaded Kraken2 database at `/scratch/ab01/kraken_db`, a samplesheet at `/scratch/ab01/samplesheet.csv`, a sequencing summary file at `/scratch/ab01/dataset/sequencing_summary.txt`, and high-accuracy basecalling, we would do the following:
+Assuming a run on gadi, with a pre-downloaded Kraken2 database at `/scratch/ab01/kraken_db`, a samplesheet at `/scratch/ab01/samplesheet.csv`, and high-accuracy basecalling, we would do the following:

 ```bash
 module load nextflow/24.04.1